application-creators/python_fastapi_with_database/README.md

 ## Build your API

-Say we want to add a few endpoints to manage a TODO list, which we'll store in a table in our database.
+Let's see with an example how you could build an API to manage a TODO list.

 #### Adding database models